-Finally, in analysing the results of the DNN, we again see a different picture.
-The evaluation metrics presented in Table 8, show that the DNN can clearly improve its valuation accuracy as the spatial training level increases.
-This is the exact opposite of the OLS and GAM results, and also a different result compared to the XGBoost.
-Although the results of the MAPE indicate that the NUTS-1 level performs best here as well, the four other metrics yield a slightly different picture for this specific algorithm.
+Table 8.
+DNN - model prediction errors of the year 2020 throughout valuation accuracy as the spatial training level increases.
+This is the exact opposite of the OLS and GAM results and a different result than the XGBoost.
+Although the results of the MAPE indicate that the NUTS-1 level performs best here as well, the three other metrics yield a slightly different picture for this specific algorithm.
 They evaluate the NUTS-0 level as the best suited.
 In principle, therefore, the situation between the NUTS-0 and NUTS-1 levels is quite similar, influenced only by marginal changes.
-Compared to the other modern ML algorithm, the XGBoost, it seems that the number of observations used to optimize the algorithm plays an more important role.
+Compared to the other modern ML algorithm, the XGBoost, the number of observations used to optimise the algorithm seems more important.
 This is also logical from the point of view of the complexity of the method.
-The DNN can only show its strength in recognising non-linear relationships and multi-layer interactions, if a sufficiently large number of observations is available.
-This finding is also in line with those of Nghiep and Al (2001), which show on the basis of a dataset for Rutherford County, Tennessee, that neural networks perform better than multiple regression analysis only with increasing dataset size.8
+The DNN can only show its strength in recognising non-linear relationships and multi-layer interactions if a sufficiently large number of observations is available.
+This finding is also in line with those of Nghiep and Al (2001), which show, based on a dataset for Rutherford County, Tennessee, that neural networks perform better than multiple regression analysis only with increasing dataset size.11